ruyadorno/ntl/README.md

 }
 ```

-These descriptions will be shown anytime you run ntl using the option: `ntl -d`
+These descriptions will be shown anytime you run `ntl`

 <br />